zrodevkaan/ChirpCatch/README.md

 **ChirpCatch** is a lightweight [Tampermonkey](https://www.tampermonkey.net/documentation.php) userscript that enables you to easily download any media—such as videos or images—embedded in tweets on Twitter (now known as X).

-Due to the randomness of X's React tree, downloaded media will currently appear just below the corresponding tweet for easier access.

 Currently the term "downloading" means it will open the media in a new tab that you can right click to save.
 I will come up with a new solution soon.